djbrown14/Milestone-Project1/README.md

 Features

 In my website I have a home page where the user will be able to see me and the key information about me.
 At the top of the page there is a navigation bar which will take the user to the other pages.
-There is also a download cv and contact me page which will link to other pages if the user is too busy to look through the whole website.
+There is also a go to cv and contact me button which will link to the contact page if the user is too busy to look through the whole website.
 The next page in the navigation bar is the about page.
 This page will include a little information about me and who i am.
 There will be a skills section which shows the user my skills that i have.
 At the bottom of this page, there are the services that i can provide a employer who is looking to gain a employee.
 The third page is a portfolio page which shows some images of the projects which i have been involved with.
 The images are of different parts of a website to show of my skills as a well rounded web developer.
-My last page is all about my cv which is downloadable from the homepage as well as a contact me form which employers can leave me a message.
+My last page is all about my cv which users can initially access from the home page but there is also a button which will take the user to the next page.
+There is a contact me form which employers can leave me a message and will be redirected to a extra page letting the employer know the information has been submitted and a link back to the home page.

 Navigation Bar

 Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Portfolio and Contact Me page and is identical in each page to allow for easy navigation.
 This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

 The landing includes a photograph with text underneath to allow the user to see exactly who i am and my key information.
 This key information is my name, job title, email and phone number.
-At the bottom of this page there is a downloadable cv if the user would would like to look further.
+At the bottom of this page there is a go to cv if the user would like to look further.
 There is a link to the contact form as well to make it quick for the user if busy.
 This section introduces the user to me and shows them who i am.
 Landing Page